Geno2K/case-study-fiber/README.md

-These documents were instrumental in guiding project forward.
+These documents were instrumental in guiding the project from start to finish.

 ## Data Source: